freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-variables-skyline/part-014.md

 # --description--

 Now you have something that is starting to resemble a building.
-Lets get into your first variable.
+Let's get into your first variable.
 Variable declarations begin with two dashes (`-`) and are given a name and a value like this: `--variable-name: value;`.
 In the `.bb1` class, create a variable named `--building-color1` and give it a value of `#999`.

 # --hints--